Sensitive skin sucks. And you’ll often feel like it’s impossible to find products that won’t make your face feel all irritated, red and inflamed.

 Because we know you don’t have all day to decipher what’s on the back of your product packaging, we’ve picked a handful of ingredients to look out for – ones your sensitive skin will love.

-Sounds 10/10 science-y, but laminaria saccharina is basically brown algae that’s loaded with a bunch of good things for sensitive skin.
+Sounds 10/10 science-y, but laminaria saccharina is basically brown algae that’s loaded with a bunch of good things.
 It’s known for its anti-inflammatory, antimicrobial and antioxidant activities.
+It is a very good ingredient for sensitive skin.

 “Laminaria saccharina has soothing and decongestant properties on irritated and inflamed skin,” explains Gajic.